xt-sys/exectos/xtoskrnl/README.md

 ### KE: Kernel Library
 The kernel implements its core functionality that everything else in the system depends upon.
 This includes basic low-level operations such as routing hardware interrupts.

+### MM: Memory Manager
+Memory Manager is one of core subsystems.
+It manages virtual memory, controls memory protection and the paging of memory in and out of physical memory to secondary storage.
+It also implements a general-purpose allocator of physical memory.

 ### RTL: Runtime Library
 This is a required static copy of C runtime objects.
 It includes many utility functions that can be used by native